RobertKunte/AI_Turbine_RUL_Monitor_CMAPSS/README.md

    MAX_RUL = 125
    RUL = np.minimum(RUL, MAX_RUL)

+Motivation:
-Motivation: early life is often “flat” (no observable degradation).
-We train the model to focus on the critical wear-out phase rather than predicting very long, uncertain horizons.
+Early life often shows no visible degradation – predicting arbitrarily large RUL values is not useful.
+Clamping RUL forces the model to focus on the critical wear-out phase.

     Feature selection

-        Constant or uninformative sensors (e.g., Sensor1, Sensor5, Sensor10) and some settings are removed.
+        Remove constant or uninformative sensors (e.g. Sensor1, Sensor5, Sensor10)

-        The remaining sensors + new physics features form the input feature vector.
+        For FD001/FD003 (single condition), Setting3 is also dropped

+        MaxTime is dropped after computing RUL

+        TimeInCycles is kept in the DataFrame (for sorting), but not used as a model input feature

     Scaling

-        All continuous features are scaled with MinMaxScaler to [0, 1].
+        All continuous input features are scaled to [0, 1] using MinMaxScaler

-        The scaler is fitted on the training data and reused on the test data.
+        The scaler is fitted on the training data and reused for the test data

     Sequence generation

+        Sequence length: SEQUENCE_LENGTH = 30 cycles

+        Training:

+            Sliding windows over each engine:

-        For each engine, sequences of length SEQUENCE_LENGTH = 30 cycles are built.
+                For each engine, build all possible windows of length 30

-        For training, multiple sequences per engine are used (sliding window).

-        For testing, only the last 30 cycles of each engine are used to predict its final RUL.
+                The RUL label is the RUL at the last time step of the window

+        Testing:

+            For each engine, build one sequence:

+                If the engine has ≥ 30 time steps: the last 30 steps

+                If shorter: pad the beginning by repeating the first row until length 30

+    Final training input shape (per FD):

+    X_train: (N_sequences, 30, n_features)
+    y_train: (N_sequences,)

 2. Physics-Informed Features

-To make the model more interpretable and robust, three physically motivated features are added on top of the raw sensor data:
+On top of the raw sensors, three physically motivated features are added:

-    HPC Efficiency Proxy (Effizienz_HPC_Proxy)
+a) HPC Efficiency Proxy (Effizienz_HPC_Proxy)

 Based on total pressure and total temperature:

 Effizienz_HPC_Proxy = Sensor12 / Sensor7

+Interpretation:
-Interpreted as a crude proxy for compressor efficiency / thermodynamic state.
+A crude proxy for compressor efficiency / thermodynamic state at the HPC/HPT interface.

-Exhaust Gas Temperature Drift (EGT_Drift)
+b) Exhaust Gas Temperature Drift (EGT_Drift)

-    Sensor17 is the Exhaust Gas Temperature (EGT).
+    Sensor17 is the Exhaust Gas Temperature (EGT)

-    For each engine, a baseline is computed as the mean EGT over the first 10 cycles:
+For each engine, we compute a baseline over the first cycles (healthy reference):

 EGT_base = mean(Sensor17 for TimeInCycles <= 10, per UnitNumber)
 EGT_Drift = Sensor17 - EGT_base

+Interpretation:
-    Captures the temperature increase relative to the healthy state, which correlates strongly with degradation.
+Captures the temperature increase relative to the healthy state – strongly correlated with degradation.

-Fan–HPC Degradation Ratio (Fan_HPC_Ratio)
+c) Fan–HPC Degradation Ratio (Fan_HPC_Ratio)

 Ratio of fan speed to high-pressure compressor speed:

 Fan_HPC_Ratio = Sensor2 / Sensor3

+Interpretation:
-    Changes in this ratio may indicate aerodynamic or mechanical degradation.
+Changes in this ratio may indicate aerodynamic or mechanical degradation in the flow path.

-📌 Correlation insights (test set):
+Correlation Insights (FD001 test set)

-    EGT_Drift vs True RUL: strong negative correlation (~ −0.65)
+    EGT_Drift vs TrueRUL: strong negative correlation (~ −0.65)

-    Fan_HPC_Ratio vs True RUL: strong positive correlation (~ +0.61)
+    Fan_HPC_Ratio vs TrueRUL: strong positive correlation (~ +0.61)

+    PredRUL shows similarly strong correlations to these features

-    The trained model’s predictions strongly correlate with these features as well, indicating that the model is actually using the physics-informed information.
+👉 The trained model is clearly using the physics-informed features, not just the raw sensors.
 🧠 Model Architecture & Training
-1. Model
+1. LSTM Model

-The current best model is:
+The current reference model is a plain LSTM with physics-informed inputs:

     Architecture:

         2-layer LSTM with batch_first=True

-        Hidden size: 50–64 units (depending on experiment)
+        Hidden size: HIDDEN_SIZE = 50

-        Final Fully Connected Layer: hidden_size → 1 for scalar RUL prediction
+        Final fully connected layer: hidden_size → 1 for scalar RUL prediction

     Input:

         Sequences of shape (batch_size, 30, n_features)

-        where n_features ≈ remaining sensors + 3 physics features.
+        n_features = selected sensors + 3 physics-informed features

     Output:

+        Scalar RUL prediction per sequence

-        Scalar RUL (clamped to [0, MAX_RUL] during evaluation).
+        During evaluation, predictions are clamped to [0, MAX_RUL]

-2. Loss Function
+2. Loss Function: Asymmetric, RUL-weighted

 Two loss variants were tested:

-    Baseline:

-        nn.MSELoss() (Mean Squared Error)
+    Baseline: nn.MSELoss()

-    Current best: Asymmetric, RUL-weighted loss
+    Current best: custom asymmetric, RUL-weighted loss

-Overestimation is penalized more than underestimation (safety), and low-RUL samples (close to failure) get higher weight:
+    Overestimation (pred > target) is penalized more strongly than underestimation (safety)

+    Low-RUL samples (close to failure) get higher weight than high-RUL samples

+def rul_asymmetric_weighted_loss(
-def rul_asymmetric_weighted_loss(pred, target,
+    pred, target,
     over_factor=2.0,
     min_rul_weight=1.0,
-                                 max_rul_weight=0.3):
+    max_rul_weight=0.3
+):
     """
     Custom loss for RUL:
     - Overestimation (pred > target) is penalized stronger than underestimation.